opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/features/index_.md

 >  Implementations

-  Implementations can be found on the Compliance Database <http://www.opengeospatial.org/resource/products/byspec>
+  Implementations can be found on the implementations page: <https://github.com/opengeospatial/ogcapi-features/tree/master/implementations>

-### Usage
+#### Usage

 **OGC API - Features - Part 1: Core** specifies discovery and query operations that are implemented using the HTTP GET method.
 Support for